teatwig/nano-9/README.md

 But I haven't seen one that captures every part of Pico-8's dialect.

-### Allow one to opt-in to retained entities?
+### Opt-in to retained entities
-One of the principle differences between Pico-8 and Bevy is that Pico-8 has an what's called an immediate rendering system.
-If one wants to render a character, one renders its sprite every frame.
+One of the principle differences between Pico-8 and Bevy is that Pico-8 has an uses an immediate rendering system.
+If one wants to render a character, one renders its sprite every frame by calling `spr()`.
 Bevy in contrast uses a retained rendering system.
 One spawns a `Sprite` and that persists and is rendered every frame until it is despawned.

 One can imagine though that perhaps Nano-9's `spr()` function could be used like
 so: